Transmission gate: Function

 When the control input is a logic zero (negative power supply potential), the gate of the n-channel MOSFET is also at a negative supply voltage potential.
 The gate terminal of the p-channel MOSFET is caused by the inverter, to the positive supply voltage potential.
 Regardless of on which switching terminal of the transmission gate (A or B) a voltage is applied (within the permissible range), the gate-source voltage of the n-channel MOSFETs is always negative, and the p-channel MOSFETs is always positive.
 Accordingly, neither of the two transistors will conduct and the transmission gate turns off.

 When the control input is a logic one, the gate terminal of the n-channel MOSFETs is located at a positive supply voltage potential.
 By the inverter, the gate terminal of the p-channel MOSFETs is now at a negative supply voltage potential.
 As the substrate terminal of the transistors is not connected to the source terminal, the drain and source terminals are almost equal and the transistors start conducting at a voltage difference between the gate terminal and one of these conducts.

 One of the switching terminals of the transmission gate is raised to a voltage near the negative supply voltage, a positive gate-source voltage (gate-to-drain voltage) will occur at the N-channel MOSFET, and the transistor begins to conduct, and the transmission gate conducts.
 The voltage at one of the switching terminals of the transmission gate is now raised continuously up to the positive supply voltage potential, so the gate-source voltage is reduced (gate-drain voltage) on the n-channel MOSFET, and this begins to turn off.
 At the same time, the p-channel MOSFET has a negative gate-source voltage (gate-to-drain voltage) builds up, whereby this transistor starts to conduct and the transmission gate switches.

 Thereby it is achieved that the transmission gate passes over the entire voltage range.
 The transition resistance of the transmission gate varies depending upon the voltage to be switched, and corresponds to a superposition of the resistance curves of the two transistors.

 Applications

 Electronic switch

 Transmission gates are used in order to implement electronic switches and analog multiplexers.
 If a signal is connected to different outputs (changeover switches, multiplexers), multiple transmission gates can be used as a transmission gate to either conduct or block (simple switch).
-A typical example is known as the 4066 4-way analog switch which is available from various manufacturers.
+A typical example in 4000-series and 74-series called the 4066 4-way "bilateral switch" can handle analog or digital signals and is available from various manufacturers.